Congratulations on finally moving to the Big Apple!

 Book Your Move On a Week Day

 As you will learn during your time in NYC, weekends are extremely busy in the city.
-Although week days are filled with commuters and rush hour traffic, on the weekends is when everyone in the five boroughs seems to be out and about.
+Although weekdays are filled with commuters and rush hour traffic, on the weekends is when everyone in the five boroughs seems to be out and about.
 With that being said, avoid moving on the weekends at all costs — weekend delays are common and the competition for your building’s elevator access will be rough.
 In NYC, many buildings usually have weekend restrictions so it’s best to inquire with yours before booking a date.
-Wednesdays are the best day to move since less people request it, followed by Tuesdays and Thursdays.
+Wednesdays are the best day to move since fewer people request it, followed by Tuesdays and Thursdays.

 Hire a Local Moving Company

 Knowing your way around the city is not only a valuable skill but also a massive plus when it comes to moving.
 When hiring a moving company, do your research but try to stay local.
 When hiring a moving company, do you research but try to stay local.
 NYC moving companies will always know the city better than an out-of-state service.
 When it comes to beating rush hour traffic, dealing with parking regulations and knowing different routes and shortcuts to get you where you need to be, your moving company’s local knowledge will be more effective than any cab driver’s.